itucsdb1730/itucsdb15/docs/developer/index.rst

      ER Diagram

-**You can reach our source code by clicking: https://github.com/itucsdb1730/itucsdb1730**
+**You can reach our source code by clicking here: https://github.com/itucsdb1730/itucsdb1730**

 .. toctree::